liguolin7/evals/README.md

 ### Prerequisites
 - Anaconda or Miniconda
-- Python 3.9
+- Python 3.9+
-- Apple Silicon Mac
+- PS: I use Apple Silicon Mac (M1) to run this project.

 ### Installation Steps